Laws on Employee Leave

 Below is an introduction to laws on employee leave in Massachusetts.
 Note that leave requirements vary from state to state.
 This page is designed to help farmers ensure that they are adhering to applicable laws, but it is not a legal document and is not exhaustive.

-Under Massachusetts law, all employees must be allowed to earn up to 40 hours of sick time per calendar year, accruing sick time at a rate of one hour per 30 hours worked.
+Under Massachusetts law, all employees must be allowed to earn up to at least 40 hours of sick time per calendar year, accruing sick time at a rate of at least one hour per 30 hours worked.
+If sick time is accrued on a weekly or monthly basis, employees must be allowed to carry over at least 40 hours of sick time from year to year.
 For farms with an average of eleven or more employees per pay period over the course of the year (including all seasonal, part-time, or temporary workers) this sick time must be paid time; otherwise it may be unpaid.
 Employers are required to track the number of hours worked by employees and taken for sick leave, and it is illegal for employers to retaliate against employees who request sick leave.
+For more information on Massachusetts’ sick leave law, click here.

 Family and Medical Leave